How to Cost Your Extension

 Quote versus estimate

-When you are going through the stage of getting prices for the extension, there is one thing to understand – the difference between a quote and an estimate.
+When getting prices for an extension, it’s crucial to understand the difference between a quote and an estimate.

 Shop around

-No matter what route you take for your extension or what type of extension you want, it is a good idea to shop around and talk to different experts about what might be best.
-From oak framed extensions to two-storey brick extensions there are many different options and chatting with experts help you find the right one.
+No matter what route you take for your extension or what type of extension you want, it is a good idea to shop around and talk to different experts.
+From oak framed extensions to two-storey brick extensions, there are many options and speaking with experts helps you find the right one.